dbono711/nso-l3vpn/README.md

 ## Overview

 A Multiprotocol Label Switching (MPLS) Layer 3 Virtual Private Network (L3VPN) consists of a set of sites that are interconnected by means of an MPLS provider core network.
 At each customer site, one or more customer edge (CE) routers attach to one or more provider edge (PE) routers.
-This NSO service package provides the orchestration for MPLS L3VPN’s between Cisco IOS-XR Provider Edge (PE) networking devices.
+This NSO service package provides the orchestration for MPLS L3VPN’s between Cisco IOS/IOS-XR Provider Edge (PE) networking devices.

 ## Features